mmbman/Katagiri/index.md

 ## Series of Talks

 Katagiri Roshi gave many series of talks on topics in Buddhism – some during a *sesshin* (meditation retreat), some over the course of a few weeks or months, and some that were ongoing for years.
-Some of these series are listed below:
+Some of these series are:

 - [**Diamond Sutra**](diamond-sutra) (1979-1980)
 - [**Blue Cliff Record (*Hekiganroku*)**](blue-cliff-record) (1979-1989)